Skip to main content

 Future needs and priorities

 Conference discussions revolved around the development of a common vision for the future priorities of the Ocean Decade.
-The identified priorities include:
+The identified priorities categories include:

 • Ocean knowledge and science generation and uptake, including co-designing and co-delivery